irving-statek/open-pnp-wiki/Fiducials.md

 Once you have defined your fiducial part, package and footprint you are ready to use it.
 You can assign that part to any placement in your board and set the placement type to Fiducial.
 This will tell OpenPnP to consider this placement for any fiducial operation it needs.
 You should set at least two placements as Fiducials.

 For additional information on using your fiducials, please watch this video tutorial showing how to use fiducials: https://www.youtube.com/watch?v=xvmdvTroZj8

+## The Fiducial Detector

+The computer vision that is used to detect fiducials is described on the separate [[Fiducial Locator]] page.

 ## Troubleshooting